 Innovation York is the commercialization and industry liaison office for York University.
 The unit provides services to faculty members, trainees, and industry within four service streams: agreements, industry liaison, commercialization, and entrepreneurship.
-Innovation York’s goal is to provide an integrated suite of services to the York research community, in order to facilitate research, realize the commercial, economic, and social potential of research outcomes, and to create a culture of industry-engaged scholarship and entrepreneurship.
+Innovation York’s goal is to provide an integrated suite of services to the York research community to facilitate research, realize the commercial, economic, and social potential of research outcomes, and to create a culture of industry-engaged scholarship and entrepreneurship.

 The Office of Research Ethics is responsible for research ethics at York.
 All research subject to ethics review must be approved by the appropriate ethics review body before the research may begin.